 Shadow is the priest's damage spec and relies on multi-dotting and generating and spending the Insanity resource.
 As a cloth wearer, you'll need to be careful when engaging groups of enemies but this is countered by some decent self-healing.
 One potential issue while levelling as Shadow is the splash-effect of Void Eruption—if talented—meaning you will hit all enemies within 10 yards, as well as any neutral mobs that happen to wander past, so you could easily become overwhelmed.

 Shaman (melee and ranged damage/healer)

 Shamans are element-focused mail armour wearers and have some of the best utility spells in the game.
-They can use totems to deal damage, immobilise enemies, or heal group members and all three specs have an interrupt on a 12-second cooldown.
+They can use totems to deal damage, immobilise enemies, or heal group members and all three specs have an interrupt on a short cooldown.
 Additionally, if the shaman dies, they can resurrect themselves and they can transform into a Ghost Wolf which increases movement speed.
 The sheer number of spells and abilities that the Shaman has may overwhelm newer players.

 Enhancement is the melee damage spec that dual-wields one-handed weapons and relies on generating and spending their primary resource, Maelstrom.
 They have high sustained single-target damage and perform well in both dungeon and raid situations.
-With a tanking pet that can be summoned on a five-minute cooldown and access to healing, they are the best choice for levelling if you want to play a Shaman.
+With a tanking pet that can be summoned on a five-minute cooldown and access to healing, they are generally the best choice for levelling if you want to play a Shaman.

 Restoration is the shaman's healing spec and uses the same weapon types as Elemental.
 It does well in both dungeon and raid content.
 It has a huge amount of utility to bring to a group and has a number of strong healing cooldowns, making them appealing for most raid groups.
 While they can do significant damage for a healer, you're better off levelling as Elemental, especially as it shares the same weapon types.